SECURITIES AND EXCHANGE COMMISSION

 all claims for attorneys fees, costs, and interest.

-However, My Claims do not include any claims that the law does not allow to be waived; any claims that may arise after the date on which I sign this Release; any rights I may have to indemnification from FICO as a current or former officer, director or employee of FICO, including pursuant to the Indemnification Agreement (as defined in the Agreement); any claims for payments, entitlements or benefits due me under the Agreement or the Management Agreement (as defined in the Agreement), if applicable, subject to any terms or conditions under the Agreement or the Management Agreement, if applicable; or any claims I may have for earned and accrued benefits under any employee benefit plan sponsored by the Company in which I am a participant as of the date of termination of my employment with FICO or pursuant to any long-term incentive or equity plan or award agreement.
-In addition, nothing in this Release prohibits me from reporting possible violations of federal law or regulation to any governmental agency or entity or self-regulatory organization, disclosing any factual information related to a claim filed in a civil action or a charge filed with a governmental agency as specifically permitted under Section 1001 of the Californica Code of Civil procedure, discussing or disclosing information about unlawful acts in the workplace, such as harassment or discrimination or any other conduct that I have reasonable cause to believe is unlawful as specifically permitted under Section 12964.5 of the California Government Code, or making other disclosures that are protected under the whistleblower provisions of federal law or regulation.
+However, My Claims do not include any claims that the law does not allow to be waived; any claims that may arise after the date on which I sign this Release; any rights I may have to indemnification from FICO as a current or former officer, director or employee of FICO, including pursuant to the Indemnification Agreement (as defined in the Agreement); any claims for payments, entitlements or benefits due me under the Agreement or the Management Agreement (as defined in the Agreement), if applicable, subject to any terms or conditions under the Agreement or the Management Agreement, if applicable; or any claims I may have for earned and accrued benefits under any employee benefit plan sponsored by the Company in which I am a participant as of the date of termination of my employment with FICO or pursuant to any long-term incentive or equity plan or award agreement

 Consideration.
-I am entering into this Release in consideration of FICOs obligations to provide me certain consideration as specified in the Agreement.
+I am entering into this Release in consideration of FICOs obligations to provide me certain severance benefits as specified in the Agreement.
 I will receive consideration from FICO as set forth in the Agreement if I sign and do not rescind this Release as provided below.
 I understand and acknowledge that I would not be entitled to the consideration under the Agreement if I did not sign this Release.
 The consideration is in addition to anything of value that I would be entitled to receive from FICO if I did not sign this Release or if I rescinded this Release.
+I acknowledge and represent that I have received all payments and benefits that I am entitled to receive (as of the date of this Release) by virtue of any employment by the Company.

 Agreement to Release My Claims.
 In exchange for the consideration described in the Agreement, I give up and release all of My Claims.
 I will not make any demands or claims against the Company for compensation or damages relating to My Claims.
 The consideration that I am receiving is a fair compromise for the release of My Claims.

 My Continuing Obligations.
-I understand and acknowledge that I must comply with all of my post- employment obligations under the Agreement, the PIIA and PERA (as defined in the Agreement).
+I understand and acknowledge that I must comply with all of my post-employment obligations under the Agreement, the Proprietary Information and Inventions Agreement, and the Post-Employment Restrictions Agreement.
 I will not defame or disparage the reputation, character, image, products, or services of FICO, or the reputation or character of FICOs directors, officers, employees and agents, and I will refrain from making public comment about the Company except upon the express written consent of an officer of FICO or if required by law or by any court with actual or apparent jurisdiction.

 Additional Agreements and Understandings.
 Even though FICO will provide consideration for me to settle and release My Claims, the Company does not admit that it is responsible or legally obligated to me.
 In fact, the Company denies that it is responsible or legally obligated to me for My Claims, denies that it engaged in any unlawful or improper conduct toward me, and denies that it treated me unfairly.